cybersamx/bash-recipes/declare/README.md

 # Variable declaration

-Examples of using the declare construct in bash.
+Recipes of using the declare construct in bash.

 * [Declare basics](basics.sh)